polyphony-chat/docs/SPECIFICATION.md

 To learn more about the Gateway and Gateway Events, consult the [WebSockets API documentation](/docs/APIs/Core/Server-Client%20API/WebSockets/index.md).

-## 2. Trust model

-polyproto-core operates under the following trust assumptions:

-1. A user trusts their home server and its admins to keep their data safe from unauthorized access, and to not perform actions which a third party would observe to be performed by the user, without the user's consent.
-2. For a user to distrust their home server, something irregular must have happened, or conflicting information must have been presented to the user.
-3. When joining a guild on another server in the context of federation, a user trusts this server and its admins with a copy of their public profile and with all other unencrypted data sent to the server.
-4. Users trust the other members of an encrypted communications channel with the content of their messages, as well as with the metadata attached to the messages.
-5. Non-home servers can not perform actions like sending messages without a foreign users' explicit consent, without immediately being exposed.
-6. A user trusts their home server to be a certificate authority for their identity keys, without the home server owning the identity itself.

 ## 3. Federated Identity

-Federating user identities means that users can fully participate on other instances.
-This means that users can, for example, DM users from another server or join external Guilds.
+Federating user identities means that users can fully participate on other instances' guilds and talk to other instances' users.
+This means that users can, for example, DM users from another server or join another servers' Guilds.

 The identity key defined in [6.
 Keys and signatures](#6-keys-and-signatures) is used to sign messages that the user sends to other servers.